Birthstones for October: The Rainbow of Color Options of Opal and Tourmaline

 Opal’s value is determined by many different factors.
 Generally, lighter colored stones are less valuable, while darker stones are more valuable.
 This is because darker stones tend to show their colors better than lighter stones, so they command a higher price on the market.
 Size also plays a role in determining how much opal is worth.
 Other factors that play into opal’s value include brilliance, pattern, color bar thickness, color play, and faults in the stone.
 Rare, high-grade opals can be as costly as fine diamonds, particularly black opals, which are prized for their incredible beauty.

-Introducing the Custom Atom Necklace with Black Opal Pendant – a truly stunning piece of jewelry that will turn heads.
+Introducing the Celestial Black Opal Pendant – a truly stunning piece of jewelry that will turn heads.
 This necklace features a center 6mm lab-created black opal, seven diamond bail, and is set in 14k white gold.
 The pendant is displayed on an 18-inch 14k white gold rope chain and is the perfect finishing touch to any outfit.
 The rope chain provides a timeless look that will never go out of style.

 Whether you’re dressing up for a special occasion or just looking to add a little sparkle to your everyday look, this custom necklace is a must-have.